 User roles and the ownerId

-Some functions have an ownerId parameter.
+Some functions have a parameter ownerId.
 This parameter allows functions to be executed in the name of this user.
-For example, user A can download a document from user B. However, this is only possible if user A has both the ssu-user role and the ssu-admin role.
+For example, user A can download a document from user B. However, this is only possible if user A has the rights ssu.user.documents, ssu.tenant.users and/or ssu.tenants.users.

 If the ownerId parameter is left empty, it will be assumed that this value is the name of the user making the request.
-An access violation occurs if a user without the ownerId role transfers the parameter and this does not match the name of the user performing the action.
+If a user without the appropriate permissions passes the parameter and it does not correspond to the name of the executing user, an access violation occurs.

-Information on a document can be requested as soon as it has been loaded in the Viewer.
+Information on a document can be queried as soon as it has been loaded in the Viewer.

 The following information can be retrieved: